Limesack/LFORBIT.github.io/README.md

 ### Goals
 Our goals for the project was to include CSound as a sound engine inside a external process.
-We chose HTLM due to the possibilities regard graphical user interfaces and accessibility.
+We chose HTML due to the possibilities regard graphical user interfaces and accessibility.
 Sebastian's goal for the sound engine was to further explore Granular synthesis in conjunction spectral processing (i.e. morphing, pitching and freeing amplitude and frequency content in PVS streams), and Håkon wanted to explore the nature of generative music.

 ## Timeline